Hepatocellular Carcinoma

 • Chemotherapy and immunotherapy

 When transplantation or surgery is not possible or when people are waiting for a liver transplant, treatments that focus on the tumor and areas around it can be used.
 These treatments may help slow the cancer's growth and relieve symptoms.
 For example, doctors may inject a chemical that destroys cancer cells into blood vessels to the cancer.
-Or they may use treatments that apply energy to cancer cells and thus destroy them.
+Or they may use treatments that apply energy to cancer cells to destroy them.
 Three such treatments are

 • Radiofrequency ablation (which uses electrical energy)